evcxr/evcxr/evcxr_repl/README.md

 ## Similar projects

 * [irust](https://crates.io/crates/irust).
 Looks to have quite a sophisticated command line interface.
-If you don't need variable preservation, this is probably worth checking out.
+All your code gets rerun each time.
+For many uses this is fine and has the advantage that you can have variables reference other variables.
 * [cargo-eval](https://github.com/reitermarkus/cargo-eval) Not interactive, but it gives you a quick way to evaluate Rust code from the command line and/or scripts.
 * [rusti](https://github.com/murarth/rusti).
 Deprecated since 2019.
 Also, rusti requires a nightly